Talented-Tenth/HBCUListings-backendapi/README.md

  <li> "id":5</li>
   <li>"name":"Debra"</li>
 </ul>

-We started with an initial plan where we put our various ideas together on a google doc.
-Created an organization with two repositories (Backend & Frontend).
-Frontend with BasicAuth (for user input) and Backend (Seed file database).
-Creation of the project's organization and Cloning of repository.
-Initialized and installed tools as well as relevant dependencies.
-Revised scripts in package.json.
-Created development branches and testing environments.
-Created sprints to enable a smooth project planning in Jira.
-Established the Entity Relational Diagram with Draw.io.
-Distributed tasks between team members.

-# Project Goals:
-The goal of this project is for developers to have access to data regarding HBCUs for the creation of APIs for HBCUs (Historical Black College and Universities).

 # HBCU History:
 Institutions of higher education in the United States founded prior to 1964 for African American students.
 The term was created by the Higher Education Act of 1965, which expanded federal funding for colleges and universities...
 Their was a great debate in 1881 between Booker T. Washington who founded Tuskegee University and was an exemplary supporter of vocational training, which emphasized agricultural and industrial education vs W.E.B DuBois a Harvard trainded sociologist who was a prominent exponent of the intellectual approach to education.
 Du Bois argued for the necessity of cultivating a "talented tenth" of well-educated community leaders... for more historial information click on the link below: